Table of Contents:

-In the previous installment of this two-part series on aggregates used in construction materials, we discussed properties related to durability, strength, and abrasion resistance.
-Now, we will take a look at popular tests and testing equipment that measure other characteristics important in aggregate materials performance; density, shape, and particle size distribution.
+In another installment of this two-part series on aggregates used in construction materials, we discussed properties related to durability, strength, and abrasion resistance.
+This time, we will take a look at popular tests and testing equipment that measure other characteristics important in aggregate materials performance; density, shape, and particle size distribution.

 Particle Size and Gradation: